Syntax¶

 |

-Bare filenames with no slashes will refer to the file relative to /assets/minecraft/optifine/
+Bare filenames with no slashes will refer to the file relative to /assets/minecraft/optifine/, ignoring subfolders.

 texture=texture.png